tomtom-international/commisery-action/README.rst

 Check your commits against Conventional Commits using Commisery
 ===============================================================

-Using this GitHub action, scan your commits in your Pull Request against the `Conventional Commits`_ standard using `Commisery`_
+Using this GitHub action, scan your Pull Request title and all commits in your Pull Request against the `Conventional Commits`_ standard using `Commisery`_

 .. _`Conventional Commits`: https://www.conventionalcommits.org/en/v1.0.0/
 .. _`Commisery`: https://pypi.org/project/commisery/